Macedonia lawmakers to vote on name change deal with Greece | AFP - This kiji is

 "We will see what will happen, but VMRO-DPMNE MPs, or most of them, will not support the deal."

-The government has planned talks with four or five VMRO-DPMNE lawmakers -- which would still not be enough to ratify the deal.
+The government has planned talks with four or five VMRO-DPMNE lawmakers they still need to win over.

 "All this is very uncertain," a government official, who requested to remain anonymous, told AFP.